- What is Adaptations?

 I'm not working right now, so I am on a very tight budget.
 Do you offer scholarships?

 We do offer scholarships, which are available to participants who fill out a quick scholarship form.
-Please speak to Alex LoPinto (email@example.com) for more information.
-A scholarship currently grants you 50% discount to all our programs (additional assistance may be available on an individual basis).
+Please speak to Alex LoPinto firstname.lastname@example.org for more information.
+A scholarship currently grants you a 50% discount to all our programs (additional assistance may be available on an individual basis).
 We do not want finances to be a barrier to anyone attending our groups.

 What if I'm 40 or older?
 Is there a place for me at Adaptations?